Aipit Onlus is a non-profit association of patients suffering from ITP – Immune Thrombocytopenia Purpura.

 Art in its highest form can benefit patients, making it possible to illustrate the obstacle course one often faces during an illness in a stronger and more emotional way.

-For more than forty years, Amgen has been committed to finding innovative solutions to address the unmet therapeutic needs of patients with serious diseases.
+For more than forty years, Amgen has been committed in finding innovative solutions to address the unmet therapeutic needs of patients with serious diseases.
 It is a global leader in some of the main therapeutic areas, such as oncology, haematology, cardiovascular diseases, inflammatory diseases, fragile bones and nephrology.

 With an approach effectively summed up by the slogan Biology First, Amgen has been among the pioneers of biotechnological research.
 Using the resources of advanced genetics, it performs in-depth analyses of the human body’s biological processes: those that cause diseases, but also hold potential remedies for them.